Make Informed Decisions with the Marketing Research Process

 5 marketing research process steps

-There are five basic steps to the marketing research process, each designed to ensure useful research.
+There are five basic steps to the marketing research process.
 The specific execution of these steps will vary based on your company’s specific needs and capabilities, but the outline below provides a good starting point.

 1. Define the problem